pwt/docker-airconnect-arm/README.md

 ## Introduction

 This project provides a Docker container version of the excellent AirConnect [1] utility, suitable for running on a Raspberry Pi, and optimised for use with Sonos speakers.
+It provides a network bridge allowing Apple devices to send AirPlay audio to speakers and other devices that don't natively support AirPlay.
 The container image is based on Alpline Linux and its total size is about 90MB.

 The docker-airconnect-arm container hosts the AirConnect `airupnp-arm` service which enables AirPlay for all Sonos speakers and devices.
 The service is configured by default only to include Sonos players that don't have native AirPlay 2 capability, preventing any duplicate AirPlay targets from being created.